-This topic contains 10 replies, has 2 voices, and was last updated by Hyllej 7 months ago.
+- This topic has 10 replies, 1 voice, and was last updated 5 years, 6 months ago by Hyllej.

 I recently purchased the Percolator kit and when it came time to test, I get no sound.
 More specifically, I get an audible scratch when I turn the volume knob and that’s it.
 Upon reviewing the test points, I discovered everything within range, except TP9 was about 43Vdc and TP7 was at 0!!
 I have tried going back over the tube pins, and making sure they have a tight fit.
 The tube lights up but it has a rattle in it.
 Any suggestions?April 4, 2018 at 3:47 pm #3199

 Make sure that the feedback wire is connected to the correct lug of the output jack.
 If it’s connected to the ground lug instead of the positive lug of the output jack then it would exhibit symptoms like those.
 Let me know what you find.

 The FBL is on the correct lug, I ended up removing the PCB and discovered solder has bridged a cap which I repaired.
 After reassembling the chassis, all the DC readings are spot on, and I’m now able to get some feedback when I install an input cable.
 However I still can’t get sound from an instrument; and when I unplug the speaker, I get a high pitched very audible buzzing from the chassis.April 4, 2018 at 9:40 pm #3202HyllejGuest